 • Selection of the most optimal methods and techniques for their implementation;

 2 .
-The structure of the calendar-thematic planning
+Structure of calendar-thematic planning

 subject teacher: